lassoan/SlicerTotalSegmentator/README.md

 - talk to IT administrators or use a VPN to access the server
 - download the file manually and unzip it in the `.totalsegmentator` folder in the user's profile (for example in `c:\Users\(yourusername)\.totalsegmentator\nnunet\results\Dataset291_TotalSegmentator_part1_organs_1559subj`)

+### json.decoder.JSONDecodeError: Expecting value: line 1 column 1 (char 0)

+Problem: Your TotalSegmentator config.json file was corrupted or was not created correctly.

+Solution: Delete your `.totalsegmentator` folder in the user's profile (for example in `c:\Users\(yourusername)\.totalsegmentator`).
+The folder will be recreated with the correct content.

 ## Contributing

 Contributions to this extensions are welcome.
 Please send a pull request with any suggested changes.
 [3D Slicer contribution guidelines](https://github.com/Slicer/Slicer/blob/main/CONTRIBUTING.md) apply.